AmanMishra11/js-2/README.md

 Welcome to my JavaScript Projects repository! 🎉
 Here, you'll find several JavaScript-based projects showcasing different functionalities and concepts.
 Below is the list of projects along with their links, descriptions, and screenshots.

+You can visit the **[Home Page](https://amanmishra11.github.io/js-2/home.html)** or scroll down to checkout the live demo for the various projects.

 ---

 ## 1. Age Calculator